Information and advice for City College students and staff

 Is the Learning Resource Centre open?

-Our Library and Learning Resource Centre areas will be open, with additional health and safety measures in place.
+Our Library and Learning Resource Centre areas are open, with additional health and safety measures in place.